 Is Ripple the same as Stellar (XLM)?

-Ripple and Stellar (XLM) are often compared as they are both cryptocurrency platforms that were designed for international cross-border transactions.
+Ripple and Stellar (XLM) are often compared as they are both cryptocurrency solutions that were designed for international cross-border transactions.
 Both networks in fact, share the same founder, Jed McCaleb.
 Ripple was founded in 2012, and Stellar in 2014.

 The main difference, however, is with the target users for each platform.
 Ripple was intended specifically for use by banks, and thus its protocol was kept closed-sourced for greater control and security.
 Accordingly, Ripple’s main vision is to improve the banking system–and not replace it entirely.